ankith-kancherla/Team-Phoenix-IIT-Mandi-SDAI-Capstone-Project/README.md

 # APIPhoenix — AI-Powered API Documentation & Testing Portal

-**SDAI Himshikhar 2026 · Team Phoenix**
+**IIT Mandi SDAI 2026 - Summer Research Program · Team Phoenix**

-A portal where users enter API endpoints or upload route definitions, and the system generates human-readable documentation, ready-to-run sample requests/responses, structured test suites, and plain-English error diagnoses — so the user always knows **what to do next**.
+A portal where users enter API endpoints or upload route definitions, and the system generates human-readable documentation, ready-to-run sample requests/responses, structured test suites, and plain-English error diagnoses, so the user always knows **what to do next**.

 ---